Markets and Local Eateries

 Aegean Delights: Olive Oil and Fresh Herbs

-The Aegean region of Turkey is known for its light and healthy cuisine, featuring an abundance of olive oil, fresh herbs, and seafood.
-Dishes like zeytinyağlı enginar (artichokes in olive oil) and midye dolma (stuffed mussels) highlight the region’s focus on fresh, seasonal ingredients.
+Dishes like zeytinyağlı engine (artichokes in olive oil) and Midye dolma (stuffed mussels) highlight the region’s focus on fresh, seasonal ingredients.

 Anatolian Flavors: Hearty and Wholesome

 Anatolia, the heartland of Turkey, offers hearty and wholesome dishes that reflect its agricultural heritage.
 Specialties include mantı (Turkish dumplings) and gözleme (savory stuffed flatbread).
-The use of lentils, grains, and legumes in Anatolian cuisine provides a satisfying and nutritious experience.
+Moreover, the use of lentils, grains, and legumes in Anatolian cuisine provides a satisfying and nutritious experience.

 Southeastern Spices: Bold and Fiery